jaheyns/CfdOF/README.md

 * Flow initialisation with a potential solver
 * Cut-cell Cartesian meshing with boundary layers (cfMesh)
 * Cut-cell Cartesian meshing with baffles (snappyHexMesh) and implicit / explicit snapping
-* Tetrahedral meshing using Gmsh
-* Conversion to poly dual mesh from existing meshes
+* Tetrahedral meshing using Gmsh, including conversion to polyhedral dual mesh
 * Post meshing check mesh
 * Postprocessing using Paraview
 * Runs on Windows 7-11 and Linux